AusClimateService/npcp/reports/phase1/phase1_report.md

       Figure 6.4.1: Bias in the 1-in-10 year high daily precipitation (relative to the AGCD dataset) for the "historical" assessment task.
       Results are shown for a GCM (top left),
-      RCM forced by that GCM (bottom left) and various bias correction methods applied to those model data (rows).
+      RCM forced by that GCM (bottom left), and various bias correction methods applied to those GCM (top row, columns to the right) and RCM (middle and bottom rows, columns to the right) data.
       (MAE = mean absolute error.)
     </em>
 </p>

-For the cross validation task, a simple replication of the training data outperforms all the univariate methods.
+For the cross validation task, a simple replication of the training data outperforms all the correction methods.
-The relative performance of the methods differs between RCMs (e.g. Figure 6.4.2 to 6.4.4) and metrics.
+The MBCn method performs consistently worse than the other methods on the R95pTOT and R99pTOT metrics (possibly related to the precipitation distribution biases indentified in the pervious section), but otherwise the performance of the methods on extreme precipitation metrics is similar and their relative performance differs between RCMs (e.g. Figure 6.4.2 to 6.4.4) and metrics.
 The raw RCM data is often (but not always) more biased than the raw GCM data, and biases tend to be (but are not always) lower if the GCM data is not dynamically downscaled prior to applying bias correction.